 Every smoke alarm should be tested monthly by pushing the "test" button and batteries should be changed when needed.
 It is best to always have at least one spare battery.
 If your smoke alarm ever "chirps," it is time to replace the battery immediately.
 Most smoke alarm failures occur because of a missing or disconnected battery or a dead battery.

 The National Fire Protection Association (NFPA) estimates that three out of every five home fire deaths resulted from fires where there were non-working smoke detectors or no smoke detectors at all.
 Having the proper fire safety equipment in your home can truly save your life.
+There are many brands and types of smoke alarms you can choose from.
+You can purchase a smoke detector with a full home security system and have it monitored through a provider’s monitoring center.
+When choosing the best smoke alarm, look for one that meets the Underwriters Laboratories Standard with the UL label on the packaging.

 Where to install smoke detectors